magiccodingman/MagicOnnxRuntimeGenAi/README.md

 I'm still trying to figure out how to make this part deploy automatically but until then.

+**NUGET ISSUES** are very real.
+I have no idea what's going on, but there's very odd quirks when using the code via nuget.
+Even when the environment should work identical, I'm having various issues that cannot be reproduced in the native solution environment.
+I'll work out the kinks over time, but if you want a more seamless experience.
+It's best you clone down the projects necessary to your project.
+Will be annoying to update them, but I apologize.
+I do this for free and as a hobby.
+I can only dedicate but so much time and effort to open sourcing.
+This annoys me as well.

 #### 1. Setting Up the CPU Package

 CPU: